azuritecoin/OnnxDiffusersUI/README.md

 # OnnxDiffusersUI

-I’ve been helping people setup Stable Diffusion and run it on their AMD graphics card on Windows.
+I’ve been helping people setup Stable Diffusion and run it on their AMD graphics card (or on CPU) on Windows.
 I’ve also wrote a basic UI for this version.
 This guide is a consolidation of what I’ve learned and hopefully will help other people setup their PC to run Stable Diffusion too.

 ## Credits